 Returning to a regular sleep cycle can be a challenge, but so is the rest of our home lives during back to school.
 We’ve gathered some more tips on how to make those transitions, too!

 The All You blog offers scheduling suggestions that will help calm the chaos of returning to school, and that sounds promising!
 First off, they suggest that parents wake up an hour before the kids.
 After all, enjoying a peaceful cup of coffee before chaos – we mean the kids – wake up can help arm us for whatever the day holds in store.

 After school, have your youngsters unpack their backpacks as soon as they get home.
 We have organization hacks in our previous blog.
-The All You bloggers suggest buying a two pocket action folder to keep in their backpacks.
-One pocket is for take-home items, and the other is take-to-school items.
-Once they are unpacked, fuel them up with an after school snack.
+The All You bloggers suggest buying a two-pocket action folder to keep in their backpacks.
+One pocket is for take-home items, and the other is for take-to-school items.
+Once they are unpacked, fuel them up with an after-school snack.
 And, within about 45 minutes of arriving home, keep them on track by having them start their homework.

 Good luck with sending the youngsters off to school!
 We know it can be an emotional day for everyone involved!

 We’d also love to hear any of your suggestions you have for transitioning from summer freedom to back-to-school schedules, or any tips you have on getting your kids on a schedule in general!
 Post your feedback below!

 We are less than a week away from the Great American Total Solar Eclipse!
 According to NASA, more than 300 million people in the U.S. will be able to directly view this celestial phenomenon on Monday, Aug.
 21!
 The path of totality will span 14 states.
 We have tips for you to have a great - and safe - eclipse viewing experience!